-For example they probably know if you’re gay or if you’re pregnant (and if you are, they’ll know if it was an accident, if your parents know about it and who’s the father).
+For example they probably know if you’re gay or if you’re pregnant (and if you are, they’ll know if it was an accident, if your parents know about it and who is the father).
 They might also predict—with high confidence—if you’re religious, even if you don’t want anyone to know.
-Or who you’re going to vote for in the next election or how likely you are to commit a crime.17
+Or who you’re going to vote for in the next election or how likely you are to commit a crime.

 And it’s not just a problem with Google and Facebook.
 An increasing number of companies are discovering how lucrative your data is.
 If you buy a Coca-Cola, the information that you bought it at this place and at this specific time might even be worth more than the Coca-Cola itself!

 For example smart TVs come with a microphone that listens to everything you do, and the TV company then sell the recordings to the highest bidder.
-Credit card companies have full records of all purchases you do—which they sell to someone else.
-Even the banks, who we might think should work for us, sell our data to third parties.
+Credit card companies have full records of all purchases you make—which they sell to someone else.
+Even the banks, who we assume should work for us, sell our data to third parties.

 What about your privacy?
 That’s not something they care about, because they can sell it and make lot’s of money.

 The great man theory of history says that most of history can be explained by the impact of great men.
 Julius Caesar, Genghis Khan and Hitler are examples of “great men”.
 (They don’t have to be good or even be men, just people who cause large changes.)
 If Edward Snowden will be considered a great man depends on the effects of his leaks; they might mark a turning point for government surveillance, and change the course of history, or they might be forgotten as a side note in the history books.